amplitude/amplitude-docs/content/collections/analytics/en/web-analytics.md

 Each insight displays a time series chart and an aggregated data table below it.

 {{partial:admonition type='note'}}
-Visit the [Marketing metrics recipes article](/docs/analytics/charts/user-sessions/marketing-metrics-recipes) for a more detailed explanation of commonly-used marketing analytics and how to replicate them in Amplitude charts.
+Visit the [Marketing metrics recipes article](/docs/analytics/charts/user-sessions/marketing-metrics-recipes) for a more detailed explanation of commonly used marketing analytics and how to replicate them in Amplitude charts.
 {{/partial:admonition}}

-Follow these steps to analyze metrics in the Web Analytics space:
+Follow these steps to analyze metrics in Out-of-the-box Web Analytics:

 1. Click Explore Web Analytics from the Quick Actions section on the homepage, or click Web Analytics from the Spaces dropdown.
 2. In the left-hand panel, click on the insight you’d like to view.